ayushbansal323/HumanAIn/README.md

 predic electric consumption of each household we group the dataset of each individual household.
 3. Train the model and forecast the electric consumption
 a.
-The model we are joining to use is ARIMA(​ A ​ uto ​ R ​ egressive I​ ntegrated ​ M ​ oving ​ A ​ verage) we will git it the historical data to train the model and then predict the future forecast.
+The model we are joining to use is ARIMA(Auto Regressive Integrated Moving Average) we will git it the historical data to train the model and then predict the future forecast.
 4. Repeat step 3 for all the households.
 5. From the predicted data find the top 3 households on hourly basis and